top of page

 Understanding OCD

 Obsessive-compulsive disorder (OCD) is more than just perfectionism or being “overly neat.”
 It involves unwanted thoughts or urges (obsessions) and repetitive actions or mental rituals (compulsions) that aim to reduce anxiety.
+It affects people across gender, age, and background, including teens and adults in Philadelphia, Center City, South Philly, Old City, Rittenhouse Square, and beyond.

 Common obsessions include: